Professor Justin Brooks is the director of California Innocence

 has run an annual trial skills academy for new lawyers for more than a

-Spanish and he travels around Latin America training attorneys, judges,
+Spanish and he travels throughout Latin America training attorneys, judges,

 and law enforcement agents on trial skills and criminal forensics.